Sinners Never Sleep: Pre-production and initial tracking

+Franceschi wished to tour some more, while the remainder of You Me at Six wanted to continue working away.
+They compromised by agreeing to record their next album and then embark on touring.
+When the band were seeking producers, Garth Richardson met them at their show at the Hammersmith Apollo in London.
+They ultimately picked him as Miller was impressed with his work with Rage Against the Machine.
+After making their previous two albums in their home country, they opted to record in the United States.
 In an effort to challenge themselves, You Me at Six wanted to record their next album outside the UK.
 Their label initially suggested a secluded forest location, a proposal that the extroverted band rejected, with Franceschi saying that they would "probably end up killing each other" if they could not interact with other people.
 The band considered recording in Los Angeles, California, which they thought "wouldn't just be a different recording space and different recording experience, but also a life experience".
 The band subsequently rented apartments in Hollywood.
-They did pre-production for the first time with producer Garth Richardson and performed their songs with him present.
+They did pre-production for the first time with Richardson and performed their songs with him present.
 Richardson delivered both positive and negative critique of what he heard, and he and the band brainstormed methods of improvement for some of the songs.
 According to Franceschi, only one track was substantially changed and Richardson suggested minor corrections to others, such as adding another chorus or an additional bar in a verse.

 Sessions mainly took place at Sunset Sound and The Sound Factory in Los Angeles, California, from March to May 2011.
 You Me at Six were scheduled to support Parkway Drive in Australia in May but were forced to pull out because the album was not completed in time.
 Richardson produced the album, with Ben Kaplan in charge of recording.
 The band had previously worked with John Mitchell.
 Franceschi said they were "a very hands-on" band who had "almost recorded [albums] ourselves".
 Working with Richardson was "slightly different" because he brought in a team of people.
-Before recording drums, they had two or three technicians setting up the kit and figuring out the drum sounds.
+Before recording drums, they had two or three technicians setting up the kit and figuring out the drum sounds, which were done analogue tape.
 Flint played on a Gretsch kit, with which he was impressed.
 He said he did not need to trigger the drum kit because "it sounded phenomenal by itself".
 The band's friends visited them during recording and they partied every evening.
-Though later Heyler grew wary of this, Franceschi reasoned without their friends' visits, the band would hate the recording process; "it was that shit".
+Though later Helyer grew wary of this, Franceschi reasoned without their friends' visits, the band would hate the recording process; "it was that shit".